jiyoonpark05/jiyoonpark05/README.md

 ### Hello world 👋🏼
+🌱 Slowly but surely <br>

-🚀 I’m currently learning JavaScript, React JS and React Native
+🚀 I’m currently learning React.js <br>
+🚚 Working for a small react native project with my friends in these days